- (Updated 1/2/15) - Six openings, listed on or after 7/21/2014.

 Located in the heart Nashville, Tennessee, Vanderbilt University is one of the nation's leading research and teaching institutions with undergraduate medical programs contiguous on the same campus.
 Nashville, the capital of Tennessee, is a growing cosmopolitan area with a population exceeding 1 million, diverse entertainment, excellent schools, and ready access to outdoor activities.

 For additional information regarding the department and the hospitals please click any of the following links:

 Vanderbilt University Medical Center

-Applicants are requested to send a C.V., letter of interest, and the names and addresses of three references to:
+Applicants are requested to send a C.V., a list of at least 3 references, and a letter of interest to:

 Hernan Correa, M.D.

 Vanderbilt University is an Equal Opportunity/Affirmative Action Employer

 Faculty Position, Open Rank

 University of Minnesota

 The Department of Laboratory Medicine and Pathology of the University of Minnesota Medical School seeks a fulltime anatomic, ABP board certified/eligible pathologist with a primary interest in pediatric pathology.
 Formal fellowship training or significant experience in pediatric pathology is preferred.
 Academic rank, compensation and appointment type will be based on qualifications and experience.
 Candidates must have demonstrated ability in teaching and in scholarly productivity in one or more specialty areas in anatomic pathology.
 Minimum requirements are an M.D or equivalent degree, eligibility for medical licensure in the State of Minnesota, board certified or board eligible in AP or AP/CP, completion of an ACGME-accredited pathology residency training.